 source symbols added between each Repair phase.

 1 <= repair_interval <= max_stream_size

-This can ensure that all source symbols are part of minimum one repair interval before being popped off the Stream.
+This can ensure that all source symbols are part of minimum one repair trigger interval before being popped off the Stream.

 The following condition must hold: